ColinPitrat/caprice32/README.md

 `make DEBUG=TRUE`

+#### Debian/Ubuntu package:

+To build a debian package on Debian/Ubuntu distributions install the dependencies as mentioned above and the dpkg-dev package:

+`sudo install dpkg-dev`

+Then build the package with the following command:

+`dpkg-buildpackage -rfakeroot -uc -us`

 #### Windows target:

 Edit the makefile to update the `MINGW_PATH`, `WINCXX`, `WININCS` and `WINLIBS` directive with the correct location of the SDL include and library files.